1hakann/03-reviews-app/README.md

 For this, let's add a homepage to package.json.
 Let's add git remote set-url as origin.
 Then let's add the predeploy and deploy commands to the scripts.
 Now let's do npm install gh-pages --save-dev.
 Now let's perform the build and then deploy operations.
 That is all.

 See you in the next app.
 Goodbye!
-Stay with the code.
+Stay with the code...